rooklift/gofish/README.md

 * Each receiver polls its queue by having a method that schedules its next callback with the .after() method.
 * A sender just puts a message onto the queue.

 This should be thread safe, as opposed to using the in-built messaging system, which apparently isn't.
+(But one should still keep all the things that directly affect the GUI in the main thread.)